Muragharajendra/samsung-riscv/Task 6/README.md

 - **Keypad Control:** Users can manually select a floor using the 4×4 keypad.
 - **Real-time Display:** The LCD shows the selected floor and updates the current position.

-## Contributing

-Feel free to fork this project and contribute!
-Any enhancements or bug fixes are welcome. 😊

 ##